Creating Infrastructure

 Infrastructure investments add up to a brighter future

 Breadline Africa’s goal is to help children do better in school by ensuring that they have safer spaces to learn in.
-It’s difficult to focus on learning when the roof is leaking and the temperatures drop in winter.
+It’s difficult to focus on learning when a classroom’s roof is leaking and the temperatures drop in winter.
 Teachers also struggle to help their charges when they are worried about the children hurting themselves on a broken board or rusty nail.
 Many units that Breadline Africa replaces are unsafe and cramped – hot in summer and cold in winter.

 Sustainable Structures